About Me

 PhD in Linguistics, University of Southern California (2002)

-Chief Technology Officer Certification, Wharton Business School, University of Pennsylvania (in progress)
+Chief Technology Officer Certification, Wharton Business School, University of Pennsylvania (April 2026)

 Chief AI Officer Certification, World AI X University (2025)